Select Page

 4.3 Historical Turning Point:

-5. Lessons learned from the Berlin Wall and Cold War
+5. History teaches us lessons from the time of the Berlin Wall and Cold War.

 The Berlin Wall and the Cold War offer several important lessons: